Camping and Lodging

 Length of Stay

-There is a 14 day maximum stay allowed per park during any 28 day period.
+There is a 14-day maximum stay allowed per park during any 28-day period.
 This may be 14 consecutive days or 14 days spread throughout the 28 days.
-Violating this rule may result in a citation and you will be asked to leave the park.
+Violating this rule may result in a citation, and you will be asked to leave the park.
 Camping fees may be kept for any reservation violating this rule.
 This restriction is for anyone staying on the campsite, whether or not they are formally listed on the reservation.

 Campsite Occupancy

-One camping unit with up to 6 people is allowed per campsite.
+One camping unit with up to six people is allowed per campsite.
 A camping unit is defined as the maximum combination of camping equipment allowed in one campsite.
 If you have more than six people, another site will need to be booked.

 The allowable combinations are: